LevLM/daily-flow-planner/README.md

 - Each task has a title, deadline, status, and priority
 - Flexible deadline management
 - Task filtering: view only today's tasks or all; filter by completed/active
+- Automatic reminder for today's tasks when the app starts
 - (In development) Task types: task, reminder, meeting
-- (In development) Reminders for tasks due today
 - (In development) Improved sorting and viewing options
 - Tasks are storing in a file using object serialization, allowing to save and load complete task objects with all fields